 I can feel the pull of freedom.

-I spread them wide and trail my shadow
+I spread them wide and trail

 my shadow the way birds do.

 Your hands are elegant thieves

-your tongue a web of lies
+and your words a web of lies

 What is real or an illusion